Flex hoses are common components of industrial cleaning and testing systems. They conduct fluid, gas, or vapor safely from one system to another.

 Some metal hoses used for cryogenic applications are constructed with an inner and outer flexible metal tube, with a vacuum in the space between.

 The nature of the application will determine whether you need a nonmetallic or metallic flex hose.
 For example, if the application involves extreme temperatures or aggressive chemicals, a metal hose will generally hold up better than any other kind.
-An expert in this field, like Precision Fabrication & Cleaning (PFC), will be able to recommend the appropriate type.
+An expert in this field, like Precision Fabricating & Cleaning (PFC), will be able to recommend the appropriate type.

 Whenever you’re planning to use flex hoses, there are three main areas of concern that you should be aware of and that a cleaning and testing company will look for before the installation process.
 These three areas are pressure rating, inspection, and restraint.